guides16 min read

 Other Analysis Tools That Accept PokerStars Format

-- PokerSnowie — AI-based hand evaluation using neural networks.
-Accepts .txt and .xml hand history files for import.
+• PokerSnowie — AI-based hand evaluation using neural networks.
+Supports .txt hand history file imports.

 A note about PioSolver: PioSolver is a widely used GTO solver, but it does not natively import hand history files the way the tools listed above do.
 Players use PioSolver by manually setting up scenarios — defining ranges, stack sizes, pot sizes, and available bet sizes — and then running solutions.
-That said, players commonly reference their hand histories when configuring PioSolver scenarios, so your exported hand data is still useful as input for the setup, even though the import is not automated.
+Your exported hand data is still useful as reference when configuring PioSolver scenarios, even though the import is not automated.

 Getting Your Hands into the Right Format

-This is where the workflow either comes together or falls apart.
-You need your live hands in PokerStars text format.
-There are three paths to get there:
+This is the make-or-break point in the workflow: your live hands need to end up in PokerStars text format.
+There are three practical ways to get there:

 Path 1: Use a Hand Tracking App with Native Export

 The most streamlined approach is to use a hand tracking app that exports directly in PokerStars format.
-You log your hands at the table using the app's interface, and when you are ready to analyze, you export a .txt file that is immediately ready for import into PT4, HM3, GTO Wizard, or any other compatible tool.
+You log your hands at the table using the app's interface, and when you are ready to analyze, you export a .txt file that is immediately ready for import.

 Among other live poker hand tracking apps, Pokerscope also exports in PokerStars format using a shorthand conversion approach.
-Fastroll exports in four human-readable text formats (Default, Emoji, Discord, Plain Text) via clipboard copy, but these are narrative formats designed for reading — not importable files in PokerStars format.
-If your workflow includes PT4, HM3, or GTO Wizard, the export format is a critical decision point when choosing a tracking app.
+Fastroll exports in several human-readable text formats via clipboard copy — useful for sharing and discussion, but these are not in PokerStars format and are not directly importable into the tools covered here.
+If your workflow includes PT4, HM3, or Hand2Note, the export format is a key factor when choosing a tracking app.

 Path 2: Format Hands Manually

 If you captured hands in a notes app, paper journal, or any non-structured format, you can manually format them into PokerStars text format.
-This is tedious but possible.
+This is tedious but works.

 The format requires specific header lines, seat assignments with chip counts, and a structured action record for each street.
 A single hand typically runs 20 to 40 lines of text.

-Manual formatting is realistic for one or two key hands you want to analyze, but it does not scale.
-If you are planning to analyze more than a handful of hands from each session, a structured capture tool will save significant time.
+Manual formatting is realistic for one or two key hands you want to study closely, but it does not scale well.
+If you plan to analyze more than a handful of hands from each session, a structured capture tool will save significant time.

 Path 3: Use a Shorthand Converter

-Some tools and community resources offer shorthand-to-format conversion.
+Some tools offer shorthand-to-format conversion.
 You write hands in an abbreviated notation, and the converter generates the PokerStars-format output.
-Pokerscope's shorthand converter is one example of this approach — you enter abbreviated hand details and it produces a structured hand history.
+Pokerscope's shorthand converter is one example — you enter abbreviated hand details and it produces a structured hand history.

-This is a middle ground: faster than full manual formatting, but slower than real-time structured capture because you are reconstructing the hand after the session rather than recording it as it happens.
+This is a middle ground: faster than full manual formatting, but slower than at-the-table structured capture because you are reconstructing the hand after the session rather than logging it between deals.

 Troubleshooting Common Import Issues

 Even with a correctly formatted file, import issues can occur.
-Here are the most common problems and how to fix them:
+Here are the most common problems and how to resolve them:

 "File not recognized" or "No hands imported"

-This usually means the file format does not match what the tool expects.
-Check that your file is a plain text file with a .txt extension, that the hand headers follow the exact PokerStars format structure, and that there are no extra characters or encoding issues (the file should be UTF-8 encoded).
+This typically means the file structure does not match what the tool expects.
+Confirm that your file is plain text with a .txt extension, that hand headers follow the exact PokerStars format, and that there are no stray characters or encoding issues (UTF-8 is the expected encoding).

 Hands import but positions are wrong

-Position data in PokerStars format depends on the button (dealer) position being correctly specified.
-If the button position is wrong in the hand history, every player's positional label will be offset.
-Verify that the seat number marked as the button in your hand history matches reality.
+Position data depends on the button (dealer) position being correctly specified.
+If the button seat is wrong in the hand history, every player's positional label will be offset.
+Go back to the hand history and verify that the seat number marked as the button matches where the dealer actually was.

 Stack sizes or bet amounts seem off

-PokerStars format uses a specific convention for representing chip amounts.
-If your hand history mixes formats — for example, using "$" symbols inconsistently or representing amounts in different units — the importer may misparse the values.
-Ensure your file uses consistent formatting throughout.
+PokerStars format uses a specific convention for chip amounts.
+If your hand history mixes formats — using "$" symbols inconsistently or representing amounts in different units — the importer may misparse values.
+Check for consistent formatting throughout the file.

-GTO Wizard's HH Analyzer supports specific game types and structures.
-If your hand involved an unusual format (mixed games, non-standard blinds), it may not be supported.
-Check GTO Wizard's current documentation for supported game types.
+Some analysis tools only support specific game types and structures.
+Hands involving unusual formats (mixed games, non-standard blinds) may not be supported.
+Check your tool's documentation for current supported game types.

 Duplicate hand detection

-If you import the same hand history file twice, most tools will detect the duplicate and skip it.
+Most tools detect and skip duplicate imports automatically.
 However, if you export hands from two different sessions that happen to use the same hand numbering, you may see conflicts.
-Using unique event names and sequential hand numbers prevents this issue.
+Using unique event names and sequential hand numbers prevents this.

 Building the Live-to-Analysis Workflow into Your Routine

-The technical process of importing hands takes less than a minute once you have the file.
+The technical process of importing takes less than a minute once you have the file.
 The real challenge is making it a consistent habit.
-Here is a workflow that integrates hand capture and import into your regular tournament routine:

 After the session (same day): Export your hands from your tracking tool.
-If you used notes or a journal, block 15 to 20 minutes to format the two or three most important hands.
+If you used notes or a journal, set aside 15 to 20 minutes to format the two or three most important hands.

-Import and tag: Import the file into PT4 or HM3.
-Tag the hands you want to review — key decision points, hands where you felt uncertain, and any hands where the result surprised you.
+Import and tag: Import the file into PT4, HM3, or Hand2Note.
+Tag the hands you want to review — key decision points, hands where you felt uncertain, hands where the result surprised you.

 Analyze: Use your analysis tool to review the tagged hands.
 In PT4/HM3, replay the hand with the built-in replayer and check your stats.
-In GTO Wizard, upload the hand and compare your decisions against the GTO solution.
+In Hand2Note, review opponent tendencies and run range analysis on the key spots.

 Weekly review: Once a week, look at your aggregate stats from the hands you have collected.
 After several sessions, you will start to see positional trends, street-by-street patterns, and the spots where your live game diverges from your online game.